South China Morning Post: Awards and recognition

-SCMP won 3 awards at the 2018 WAN-IFRA Asian Digital Media Event.
-The paper won 11 awards the next year in the same contest and in 2021, won 9 awards at WAN-IFRA's 20th Asian Media Awards competition.
+SCMP won three awards at the 2018 WAN-IFRA Asian Digital Media Event.
+The paper won 11 awards the next year in the same contest and in 2021, won nine awards at WAN-IFRA's 20th Asian Media Awards competition.

 The newspaper won a 2019 Sigma Delta Chi Award in Informational Graphics for their coverage of the 2019 Hong Kong protests.
 In 2020, SCMP won another Sigma Delta Chi award in the same category for their coverage of COVID-19.

-The paper won 23 awards at the Society for News Design's 2020 Best of Digital Design competition, including 3 on articles covering the Hong Kong protests.
-The paper also won 4 gold medals at the 2020 Malofiej Awards, including 3 for their coverage of the Hong Kong protests.
+The newspaper won 23 awards at the Society for News Design's 2020 Best of Digital Design competition, including three for articles covering the Hong Kong protests.
+The newspaper also won four gold medals at the 2020 Malofiej Awards, including three for the paper's coverage of the Hong Kong protests.

 SCMP was announced as the winner of the Online News Association's 2020 General Excellence in Online Journalism award for large newsrooms.

-The newspaper won the grand prize at the 2020 Lorenzo Natali Media Awards for its report titled "“The ‘thin yellow line’ standing between Hong Kong police and protestors”.
-The paper was also awarded the 2nd prize at the 2020 World Press Photo Digital Storytelling Contest in the shorts category for the same story.
+The newspaper won the grand prize at the 2020 Lorenzo Natali Media Awards for its report titled "The 'thin yellow line' standing between Hong Kong police and protestors".
+The newspaper was also awarded the second prize at the 2020 World Press Photo Digital Storytelling Contest in the shorts category for the same story.